There are instructions for other platforms linked from the get the code page.

 git pull or other common Git commands to update the repo.

-The second command syncs the subrepositories to the appropriate versions and re-runs the hooks as needed.
+The second command syncs the subrepositories to the appropriate versions, deleting those that are no longer needed, and re-runs the hooks as needed.

 You can use the Visual Studio IDE to edit and debug Chrome, with or without Intellisense support.